 The Virtual Institute Model is based on the belief that a virtual, distributed organization can effectively integrate interdisciplinary research efforts using the expertise of different scientific research institutions and universities from across the country and around the world.
-NLSI teams engage in scientific collaboration, attend seminars, workshops and meetings—and do it all virtually.
+SSERVI teams engage in scientific collaboration, attend seminars, workshops and meetings—and do it all virtually.

 While today’s collaborative technologies are fairly simple to use, the following minimum technical requirements will enable full participation between teams: